orangeNotebook/Number-Swap/readme.md

 # Number Swap

-A program that gives you a list of 15 numbers and lets you swap the numbers with eachother
+A program that gives you a list of 15 numbers and lets you swap the numbers with each other

 ### npm install